 Games are often a collaboration with hundreds of people, and decisions are sometimes made because of limited time or resources.
 So Google post-mortems and watch GDC talks on YouTube to find out what the developers were intending, or why they made certain choices.
 You can get a really good idea of their thought process.
 Gamasutra (which also posts video game jobs) is another great resource full of interviews and articles.

-One other tip is to Google the games you love and check out the names of the Designers in the credits.
+One other tip is to Google the games you love and check out the names of the designers in the credits.
 Look them up to see if they have a blog, or a portfolio or website for you to learn from.

-Doing your research will help you better analyze and deconstruct games, and help you become a better Game Designer.
+Doing your research will help you better analyze and deconstruct games, and help you become a better game designer.

-Ready to become a professional Game Designer?
+Want to become a professional game designer?

 CG Spectrum game design school is the place to get 1-on-1 mentorship from talented industry mentors like Heath.
 Learn how to turn your ideas into fully playable games for others to enjoy.
 Enroll now and turn your passion into a career!